jkstill/unit-test/README.md

  *  unitTestJson: set this to the name of your JSON configuration file
  *      useColor: set this to 0 (zero) if you do not want colors
  *     usePython: force the use of python to parse JSON - jq normally used if available
+ *        dryRun: set to 1 and CMDs will be shown, but not executed
+ *          help: print help and exit

 The timestamped logs are useful for comparing runs.